ScorpionBytes/h3-cli/README.md

 ## Use cases

-[**Touchless NodeZero Deployment.**](guides/touchless-nodezero.md) Deploy NodeZero on your Docker Host in a "touchless" way, without having to manually copy+paste the NodeZero Launch Command curl script.
-See [this guide](guides/touchless-nodezero.md) to learn how to to deploy NodeZero automatically using the h3-cli agent.
+[**Touchless NodeZero deployment.**](guides/touchless-nodezero.md) Deploy NodeZero on your Docker Host in a "touchless" way, without having to manually copy+paste the NodeZero Launch Script.
+See [this guide](guides/touchless-nodezero.md) to learn how to deploy NodeZero automatically using the h3-cli agent.

 [**Schedule recurring pentests.**](guides/recurring-pentests.md) A common use case for h3-cli is running pentests automatically on a recurring basis, for example once a week or once a month.
 See [this guide](guides/recurring-pentests.md) to learn how to set